jonnonz1/nz-statute-book/acts/public/1989/education-act-1989.md

 ### 228A Tertiary institutions to give prospective students information about fees
 An institution (as defined in section 159(1)) must ensure that prospective students receive, before enrolment is completed, full written details of—
-  (a) all fees associated with their courses; and
+  (a) all fees associated with their programmes; and (b) the class or lecture materials, books, special clothing, safety equipment, tools, and other items that are or may be required by the establishment to be bought or provided by students enrolled for each programme of study or training; and
-  (b) the class or lecture materials, books, special clothing, safety equipment, tools, and other items that are or may be required by the establishment to be bought or provided by students enrolled for each course of study or training.
+  (c) any fee fixed under section 227(1B) that must be paid to the institution for the provision of student services.

 ### 229 Fees payable to associations of students
 [Repealed]